-2. Check All Parameters: After starting the lubrication pump, check lube oil levels and all other running pump parameters such as cooling water pressure, fuel oil temp and pressure, control and starting air pressure etc. to ensure that all are in the accepted range.
+2. Check All Important Parameters: After starting the lubrication pump, check lube oil levels and all other running pump parameters such as cooling water pressure, fuel oil temp and pressure, control and starting air pressure etc. to ensure that all are in the accepted range.

 4. Rotate the Crankshaft: Rotate the crankshaft of the marine engine by means of turning gear so that all the parts are thoroughly lubricated before starting.

-6. Check Jacket Cooling Water Temperature: The jacket cooling water temperature of the engine should be maintained at at least 60 deg C for the main engine and 40 deg C for the auxiliary engine (it may vary depending upon the KW rating of the engine).
+6. Check Jacket Cooling Water Temperature: The jacket cooling water temperature of the engine should be maintained at least 60 deg C for the main engine and 40 deg C for the auxiliary engine (it may vary depending upon the KW rating of the engine).

 7. Warm up the Engine: The incoming ship generator should be run at no load for at least 5 mins to allow warming up of the system.

-9. Avoid Excessive Opening of Exhaust Valve: When starting main engine with hydraulic oil operated exhaust valves, open the spring air first and then start the hydraulic oil to the exhaust valve.
-This will avoid excessive opening of valves.
+9. Avoid Excessive Opening of Exhaust Valve: When starting the main engine with hydraulic oil operated exhaust valves, open the spring air first and then start the hydraulic oil to the exhaust valve.
+This will avoid the excessive opening of valves.

-10. Examine the Engine: Responsible engineers of the ships to be present near the engine when it is started from remote position.
-Auxiliary engine to be started from local position (avoid using remote start if possible).
+10. Examine the Engine: Responsible engineers of the ships to be present near the engine when it is started from a remote position.
+Auxiliary engine to be started from a local position (avoid using remote start if possible).

-Smooth starting and stopping of engines not only depends on systematic procedure but also on proper maintenance overhauling procedures of marine engines.
+Smooth starting and stopping of engines not only depends on the systematic procedure but also on proper maintenance overhauling procedures of marine engines.